Breastfeeding Tips for a Smooth Breastfeeding Journey

 Don’t be afraid to seek help and support

-If you are unsure of what you are doing, do seek help from lactation consultants early.
-You may discover the real reason for a poor latch or low supply, such as lip-tie or improper latching position.
-Ensure that you have support from your family and friends around you.
+If you are unsure of what you are doing, do seek help from a lactation consultant early.
+Even if you haven't attended a breastfeeding class during pregnancy, it is never too late to sign up to one.
+You may discover the real reason for a poor latch or low supply, such as lip tie, tongue tie, or improper latching position.
+Ensure that you have support from your family and friends around you so your get tips for breastfeeding success.
 Talk to experienced mothers, join a support group, such as our KeaBabies Love Group, where you may seek advice or find support from fellow mothers.
 Breastfeeding should not be a lonely journey, and remember you are not alone!

 Meet Our KeaMommy Contributor: Amber